quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames {#sending-acknowledgements}

-An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting packets.
-An endpoint commits to a maximum delay using the max_ack_delay transport parameter; see {{transport-parameter-definitions}}.  max_ack_delay declares an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
-If it does, any excess accrues to the RTT estimate and could result in delayed retransmissions from the peer.
+Every packet SHOULD be acknowledged at least once, and ack-eliciting packets MUST be acknowledged at least once within the maximum ack delay.
+An endpoint communicates its maximum delay using the max_ack_delay transport parameter;
+see {{transport-parameter-definitions}}.  max_ack_delay declares an explicit
+contract: an endpoint promises to never intentionally delay acknowledgments of an ack-eliciting packet by more than the indicated value.
+If it does, any excess accrues to the RTT estimate and could result in spurious or delayed retransmissions from the peer.
 For Initial and Handshake packets, a max_ack_delay of 0 is used.
 The sender uses the receiver's `max_ack_delay` value in determining timeouts for timer-based retransmission, as detailed in Section 5.2.1 of {{QUIC-RECOVERY}}.

 An ACK frame SHOULD be generated for at least every second ack-eliciting packet.
 This recommendation is in keeping with standard practice for TCP {{?RFC5681}}.